tmikeschu/the-spoken-tour/README.md

 npm test
 ```

-then *read* the tests to get oriented with the application.
+Then *read* the tests to get oriented with the application.

 ## Local Development